seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 some time format (e.g. 4-May-2012 10:30pm).
 YAML I/O has a way to support
 custom formatting and parsing of scalar types by specializing ScalarTraits<> on your data type.
-When writing, YAML I/O will provide the native type and your specialization must create a temporary llvm::StringRef.
-When reading, YAML I/O will provide an llvm::StringRef of scalar and your specialization must convert that to your native data type.
+When writing, YAML I/O will provide the native type and your specialization must create a temporary llvm37::StringRef.
+When reading, YAML I/O will provide an llvm37::StringRef of scalar and your specialization must convert that to your native data type.
 An outline of a custom scalar type looks like:

 .. code-block:: c++

-    using llvm::yaml::ScalarTraits;
+    using llvm37::yaml::ScalarTraits;
-    using llvm::yaml::IO;
+    using llvm37::yaml::IO;

     template <>
     struct ScalarTraits<MyCustomType> {
-      static void output(const T &value, void*, llvm::raw_ostream &out) {
+      static void output(const T &value, void*, llvm37::raw_ostream &out) {
         out << value;  // do custom formatting here
       }
       static StringRef input(StringRef scalar, void*, T &value) {